Editor’s Note: This post was originally published in June 2018 and has been updated for accuracy and comprehensiveness as of June 2023.

 Know Your Formats

 Mail has to comply with USPS regulations in order to get through its processing equipment.
 Normally, that isn’t a problem if you’re mailing standard envelope, postcard, and folded self-mailer formats.
+So on your postcard’s address side, set up clear zones for the placement of postage indicia, IMb, and the address.
+Consult the Domestic Mail Manual for more details.

 But if you want to try a very different kind of mailpiece, talk to your printer first.
 They’ll know all about the right size, weight, postage, tabbing, and folding requirements to pass muster, or they’ll reach out to the USPS for an OK.